-Looking for a healthful and tasty way to add hidden fruits and veggies into your morning breakfast routine?
-These Vegan Sausage Patties for Breakfast are packed full of protein, nutrients, and fiber, and boast a complex, balanced flavor.
+Looking for a tasty way to add hidden fruits and veggies into your morning breakfast routine?
+These Vegan Sausage Patties for Breakfast are boast a complex, balanced flavor and almost-meaty texture to complete your morning plate!

 Here’s everything you’ll need: